-It takes almost three times as much thermal power as electricity for Carlsberg Group to produce its beer.
-For a one-year pilot with Absolicon, Carlsberg has installed Absolicon T160 Solar collectors to generate steam for use at its Olympic Brewery site in Sindos, Salonika.
-By using solar heating instead of natural gas, Carlsberg will be able to reduce its brewery CO2 emissions, contributing to their target of achieving ZERO carbon emissions at their breweries by 2030.
-Carlsberg has successfully tested the steam production from the collectors and the pilot was commissioned in the spring of 2023.
+It takes almost three times as much thermal heat as electricity for Carlsberg to produce beer.
+In preparation for a one-year pilot with Absolicon, Carlsberg have installed Absolicon T160 Solar collectors to generate steam for use at Olympic Brewery’s site, in Sindos, Salonika.
+By generating heat from solar thermal instead of natural gas, Carlsberg expect to save around 70 tonnes of CO2 emissions during the one-year pilot.
+Carlsberg have successfully tested steam production from the collectors, and will formally begin the pilot in the spring of 2023.

-Together with Absolicon, Carlsberg will evaluate the potential of expanding the use of Absolicon’s patented solar thermal technology to more of Carlberg´s breweries around the world.
+Carlsberg Group aims to replace natural gas and will together with Absolicon evaluate the potential of expanding the use of Absolicon’s patented solar thermal technology to Carlberg Group´s breweries around the world.

-Brewers hold a significant advantage to replace fossil fuel consumption with renewable energy using Absolicon’s solar technology, being in a very heat-intensive industry with low-temperature applications dominating the energy demand.
+Breweries hold a significant advantage to replace fossil fuel consumption with renewable energy using Absolicon solar technology being a very heat-intensive industry, with low-temperature applications dominating the energy demand.

-Learn how other leading beverage producers are benefiting from solar thermal energy in their production plants:
+Learn how leading beverage producers are benefiting from solar thermal energy in their production plants: